otimizes/experimental-package-best-ml-algorithms/README.md

 | K* | - | - | - | - | - | - | - | 20 | - | - |
 | MCS (Vote) | - | - | - | - | - | - | - | - | Average of Probabilities | LibSVM + KStar + RC RandomTree

-The other parameters not shown here, it was used according to the weka default values.
-The parameters of algorithms into the MCS are the same of the indivually shown.
+The other parameters not shown here were used according to the default weka values.
+The parameters of algorithms into the MCS are the same as those shown indivually.